Magdalenian

-Chronology
+Chronology and technology

-The culture spans from approximately 17,000 to 12,000 BP, toward the end of the most recent ice age.
-Magdalenian tool culture is characterised by regular blade industries struck from carinated cores.
+The Magdalenian complex is widely thought to have originated in the region comprising Southwestern France and Northern Spain.
+It is thought to have emerged from the preceding Solutrean culture in the region, differentiated from the Solutrean by its increased usage of bone points.
+The earliest forms of the Magdalenian are either known as the Archaic Magdalenian or the Badegoulian.
+Magdalenian peoples migrated northwards to recolonise northern Europe around 15,000 years ago following the end of the harsh cold conditions of the Oldest Dryas, reaching northwards to Britain, and as far east as Poland.
+At this time, another culture, the Epigravettian, existed spanning from the Italian Peninsula to westernmost Russia.

 The Magdalenian is divided into six phases generally agreed to have chronological significance (Magdalenian I through VI, I being the earliest and VI being the latest).
 The earliest phases are recognised by the varying proportion of blades and specific varieties of scrapers, the middle phases marked by the emergence of a microlithic component (particularly the distinctive denticulated microliths), and the later phases by the presence of uniserial (phase 5) and biserial 'harpoons' (phase 6) made of bone, antler and ivory.
+Alternatively, the Magdalenian is chronologically divided into the Lower, Middle, and Upper Magdalenian.

+The Magdalenian shows the extensive use of antler and bone tools, including the production of barbed points, as well as spear throwers.
+As with earlier Upper Palaeolithic European cultures, they also produced perforated batons out of antlers, which have an unclear function but may have been used for making rope.

 Magdalenian people dwelt in tents such as this one of Pincevent (France) that dates to 12,000 years ago.

-Debate continues about the nature of the earliest Magdalenian assemblages, and it remains questionable whether the Badegoulian culture is the earliest phase of Magdalenian culture.
-Similarly, finds from the forest of Beauregard near Paris have been suggested as belonging to the earliest Magdalenian.
-The earliest Magdalenian sites are in France.
-The Epigravettian is a similar culture appearing at the same time.
-Its known range extends from southeast France to the western shores of the Volga River, Russia, with many sites in Italy.

-The later phases of Magdalenian culture are contemporaneous with the human re-settlement of north-western Europe after the Last Glacial Maximum during the Late Glacial Maximum.
-As hunter gatherers, Magdalenians did not re-settle permanently in northwest Europe, instead following herds and seasons.

-By the end of the Magdalenian, lithic technology shows a pronounced trend toward increased microlithisation.
-The bone harpoons and points have the most distinctive chronological markers within the typological sequence.
-As well as flint tools, Magdalenians are known for their elaborate worked bone, antler and ivory that served both functional and aesthetic purposes, including perforated batons.

-The sea shells and fossils found in Magdalenian sites may be sourced to relatively precise areas and have been used to support hypotheses of Magdalenian hunter-gatherer seasonal ranges, and perhaps trade routes.
+The large amounts of exotic sea shells and fossils found in Magdalenian sites may be sourced to relatively precise areas and have been used to support hypotheses of Magdalenian hunter-gatherer seasonal ranges, and a complex trade network spanning even into parts of the British Isles.

 In northern Spain and south-west France this tool culture was superseded by the Azilian culture.
 In northern Europe it was followed by variants of the Tjongerian techno-complex.

-It has been suggested that key Late-glacial sites in south-western Britain may be attributed to Magdalenian culture, including Kent's Cavern.
+Members of the Magdalenian culture possessed domestic dogs related to modern dogs.